4 Tips to Select the Best 3D Printing Technology for Prototyping

 4. Prototype Testing and Iteration

 The iterative nature of prototyping means you may need to make several revisions.
 Choose a 3D printing technology that accommodates easy modifications.
-Technologies like FDM and SLA allow for quick adjustments and reprints, fostering an agile development process.
+Technologies like FDM and SLA allow quick adjustments and reprints, fostering an agile development process.
 Assess how each technology can support your iteration cycles without incurring excessive costs or delays.

 Feedback and Validation